danielbrendel/hortusfox-web/README.md

 # Use this setting if you want to show or hide the current online user list in the chat
 APP_SHOWCHATONLINEUSERS=false

+# Use this setting if you want to show or hide an indiactor if someone types a chat message
+APP_SHOWCHATTYPINGINDICATOR=false

 # This must be set to true for the product to work in order to enable database connection
 DB_ENABLE=true